dutchwebworks/speculative-navigation/README.md

 Supported web browsers (see below at the end of this documentation) will then **prefetch** (prerender) those web page URL's in the background.

-This helps to **improve page load speeds** when the user actually goes to one of those URL's.
-These speculationrules can be constructed and injected **after the page load**.
-Based on any criteria you want.
+This helps to **improve almost instant page loading**.
+These *speculationrules* can be constructed and injected based on any criteria you want.
 This can be done up-front, server-side, or client-side via JavaScript after page load.

 ### Usage examples

+On a per web page basis ask the question: "Where would the user likely go next?"

-* According to analytics; add the most visited (organic) web page URL's of your site into those speculationrules.
+* According to web analytics; add the most visited (organic) web page URL's of your site into those speculationrules.
-* Create an arbitrary list of URL's you think is logical for the user to follow.
+* Create an arbitrary list of URL's YOU think is logical for the user to follow.
 Maybe like a shop checkout process.
 * Or construct such a list of URL's when the user hover's over certain links in the web page.
 And then inject those URL's as a speculationrules list into the web page for preloading.

 The end result is almost instant page loading!

-## Developer tools
+## Developer tools and debugging

-As of this writing Google Chrome has great developer tools to inspect these speculationrules in a separate dev. panels.
+As of this writing Google Chrome has great developer tools to inspect these speculationrules in separate dev. panels.

 * See this article [Chrome for Developers: Debugging speculation rules](https://developer.chrome.com/docs/devtools/application/debugging-speculation-rules)
 * See this video  [Chrome for Developers: Debugging speculative navigations for faster page loads](https://www.youtube.com/watch?v=BIpz9Hdjm_A)

 ## What about the HTML meta-tags for preconnect, prefetch and preload?

-We should also use the following in our HTML-head to speed up the preloading and preconnecting to resrouces we use later.
+While the below is great for preloading certain *asset* file URL's to prefetch / preconnecting to other domains.

 ```html
 <link rel="preconnect" href="https://cdn.mysite.nl">